Q: How should I prepare to teach online in the event that in-person classes are not possible or advisable?

 Q: What collaboration tools are available when in-person meetings aren’t an option?

-A: Zoom videoconferencing software is available to all University faculty, staff and students at no cost (this was just announced on 3/5/20).
+A: Zoom videoconferencing software is available to all University faculty, staff and students at no cost.
 Zoom mobile videoconferencing enables you to facilitate online audio/video conferencing for meetings, classes, and other group work.
 With plugins for the major web browsers, Zoom is supported on all major computer operating systems and both iOS and Android.

 To secure a Zoom session, either a passcode or waiting room is required on new Zoom meetings created in the umsystem.zoom.us and umsystemprotected.zoom.us domains.
-Beginning on Aug.
-6, 2020, security options enabling waiting rooms and passcodes will be enabled by default.
+Security options enabling waiting rooms and passcodes will be enabled by default.
 Users can choose which of the two security options will work best for that particular meeting by unchecking one setting or the other.
 Please refer to the Managing Zoom Security Options user guide for more details on navigating Zoom following this change and other recent security updates.

 Q: What’s the best way to save files and share files with my workgroup?